flusio/Flus/docs/production.md

 If you need to configure a demo server (this is probably NOT the case), you can simply set the `APP_DEMO` variable to `true` in the `.env` file.
 It will add a banner at the top of the screen to warn users that data are reset every night.
-It will also consider the account with the `demo@flus.io` email as the demo account.
+It will also consider the account with the `demo@flus.fr` email as the demo account.
 The reset is done through a scheduled job managed by Flus.

 ## Optional: Enable subscriptions